leon-ai/docs.getleon.ai/docs/packages-modules.md

 #### Answers

-Answers are the data used by Leon to provide you results binded with the modules output.
+Answers are the data used by Leon to provide you results binded with the modules outputs.
 In addition, answers contains sub properties to have different kind of answers per module.

 > ```json
 > {